tepokato/vogue_vault/README.md

 # Vogue Vault

-Vogue Vault is a scheduling platform for barbershops, hairdressers, nail technicians, and other beauty professionals and their clients.
-Salon owners, barbers, stylists, nail techs, and makeup artists can showcase services, manage calendars, and coordinate appointments in one place.
+Vogue Vault is a scheduling platform for barbershops, hairdressers, nail technicians, tattoo artists, and other beauty professionals and their clients.
+Salon owners, barbers, stylists, nail techs, tattoo artists, and makeup artists can showcase services, manage calendars, and coordinate appointments in one place.

 ## Setup